 cam·paign /kamˈpeɪn/work in an organised and active way towards a goal

-Planning Issues – SCEC closely monitors planning issues and development applications that are submitted to council and makes submissions on any applications likely to have a significant impact on the natural environment on the Sunshine Coast.
-Among the issues we are currently following closely are the expansion of the Sunshine Coast Airport and the proposed ‘Noosa on Weyba’ development.
+Planning & Development Issues – SCEC closely monitors planning issues and development applications that are submitted to council and makes submissions on any applications likely to have a significant impact on the natural environment on the Sunshine Coast.